MaorAssayag/Distributed-System-Programming-Cloud-Computing-and-Map-Reducce/PDF Document Conversion in the Cloud (AWS)/README.md

 The manager process resides on an EC2 node.
 It checks a special SQS queue for messages from local applications.
 Once it receives a message it:

 * If the message is that of a new task it:
+  * Send a request from *ThreadPoolExecuter* that handles up to 10 threads (we decided 10 is reasonable due to the free-tire EC2 services  we are using) to run the following operation on a thread :
   * Downloads the input file from S3.
   * Creates an SQS message for each URL in the input file together with the operation that should be performed on it.
   * Checks the SQS message count and starts Worker processes (nodes) accordingly.